The Ultimate eCommerce Guide to Affiliate Marketing

 PressHunt is a database tool that’s specifically geared towards PR.
 They have over 600k journalists around the world with emails and topics they cover.
 You can make lists and export the people that you would like to connect with into your cold email outreach tool.
 Just remember to personalize these emails.

 Mention specific articles that they’ve written, specific products that they covered, or specific topics that would be of interest.
-The worst thing you can do with PR is to email hundreds of journalists with no personalization and using a generic template.
+The worst thing you can do with PR is to email hundreds of journalists with no personalization and use a generic template.
 Trust me, you don’t want to make that mistake (personal experience 😅).

 Ok, so we’ve covered the different ways to reach out and find affiliates.
 Now let’s talk about the different types of affiliates that you should be reaching out to.